sparrowcode/PermissionsKit/README.md

 ## My projects

-Here I would like to offer you my other projects
+Here I would like to offer you my other projects.

 ### SPStorkController
-I am create [SPStorkController](https://github.com/IvanVorobei/SPStorkController).
-It is modal controller as in mail or Apple music application.
+I created [SPStorkController](https://github.com/IvanVorobei/SPStorkController).
+It is a modal controller like in Mail or Apple Music application.
 Similar animation and transition.
-You can see example of use controller in app [in AppStore](https://itunes.apple.com/app/id1446635818)
+You can see an example of using controller in app [in AppStore](https://itunes.apple.com/app/id1446635818).

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/c66764082c0d9bf11d0bd46d5fa458edb62044fe/Resources/gif-mockup - 3.gif" width="500">

-You can buy source code of this app in [xcode-shop.com](https://xcode-shop.com)
+You can buy source code of this app on [xcode-shop.com](https://xcode-shop.com).

 ### SparrowKit
-The `SPPermission` in the past was part of [SparrowKit](https://github.com/IvanVorobei/SparrowKit) library.
-In library you can find many useful extensions & classes.
-For install via CocoaPods use:
+`SPPermission` was formerly a part of [SparrowKit](https://github.com/IvanVorobei/SparrowKit) library.
+In the library you can find many useful extensions & classes.
+To install via CocoaPods use:

 ```ruby
 pod 'SparrowKit'
 ```

 ## License
 `SPPermission` is released under the MIT license.
-Check `LICENSE.md` for details
+Check `LICENSE.md` for details.

 ## Contact
-If you have any requirements to develop any application or UI, write to me at hello@ivanvorobei.by.
-I am developing iOS apps and creates designs too.
-I use `swift` for developing projects.
-For requesting more functionality, you should create a new issue.
+If you need any application or UI to be developed, message me at hello@ivanvorobei.by.
+I develop iOS apps and create designs, too.
+I use `swift` for development.
+To request more functionality, you should create a new issue.
-Here are my apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103)
+Here are my apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103).